maneatingape/rsvp/README.md

 ### Verbose

-Prints search details to the kOS console if set to true.
+Prints comprehensive details to the kOS console if set to "True".

 | Key | Default value | Accepted values |
 |:----|:--------------|:----------------|